marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

-enabled, a single-step execution will not result in a clean flow at the source code level: associating assembly instructions to C code becomes difficult due to instruction reordering, loop unrolling, inlining, etc. The *-dbg* package might be enough to generate a meaningful stack trace when the program crashes, but some more work is needed for single step execution. *libssl* must therefore be re-compiled with debug symbols and without optimizations.
+enabled, a single-step execution will not result in a clean flow at the source code level: associating assembly instructions to C code becomes difficult due to instruction reordering, loop unrolling, inlining, etc. The *-dbg* package might be enough to generate a meaningful stack trace when the program crashes, but for single step execution *libssl* must be re-compiled with debug symbols and without optimizations.
 *CFLAGS* used by dpkg are set in */etc/dpkg/buildflags.conf*.
-The following flags do the job:
+The following should do the job:

 ```text
 SET CFLAGS -g -O0 -fstack-protector --param=ssp-buffer-size=4 -Wformat -Werror=format-security
 ```

-A further simplification which makes the debugging easier is to add the following directive in */etc/nginx/nginx.conf* in order to spawn only one worker thread for serving incoming requests:
+A further simplification which makes debugging easier is to add the following directive in */etc/nginx/nginx.conf* in order to spawn only one worker thread for serving incoming requests: